Dynamical Gibbs Variational Principles for Irreversible Interacting Particle Systems with Applications to Attractor Properties: Setting and results

 \end{enumerate} \end{definition} We will sometimes consider the probability kernels $\gamma_\Lambda$ as functions $\Omega\to[0,1]$, $ \omega\mapsto\gamma_\Lambda(\omega_\Lambda | \omega_{\Lambda^c})$.
 If $\gamma$ is a quasilocal specification, then each such map is then uniformly continuous.
 For example, specifications defined via a translation-invariant uniformly absolutely summable potentials $\Phi=(\Phi_B)_{B \Subset \Z^d}$ are translation-invariant, non-null and quasilocal.
 Moreover, one can even show that, for Gibbs measures for such \textit{Gibbsian specifications}, the relative entropy density exists as a limit and not just as limes superior.
 For more details on Gibbs measures and specifications see~\cite{georgii_gibbs_2011},~\cite[Chapter 6]{friedli_statistical_2017} and~\cite[Chapter 4]{bovier_statistical_2006}.

 The DLR-formalism, which we used above, describes Gibbs measures through a collection of \textit{local} conditions~\eqref{dlr-equations}.
 For translation-invariant Gibbs measures there is also an alternative point of view that provides a \textit{global} description of Gibbs measures as the minimizers of a certain functional on the set $\calM_1^{inv}(\Omega)$.
-This is the content of the well-known \textit{Gibbs variational principle}. \begin{theorem} Let $\Phi$ be an absolutely convergent and translation-invariant potential and $\mu \in \mathscr{G}^{inv}(\Phi):=\mathscr{G}(\Phi)\cap \calM_1^{inv}(\Omega)$.
+This is the content of the well-known \textit{Gibbs variational principle}.
+A detailed proof can be found in \cite[Chapter 6.9]{friedli_statistical_2017}. \begin{theorem} Let $\Phi$ be an absolutely convergent and translation-invariant potential and $\mu \in \mathscr{G}^{inv}(\Phi):=\mathscr{G}(\Phi)\cap \calM_1^{inv}(\Omega)$.
 Define the relative entropy density by

 Then, \begin{enumerate}[i.] \item For all $\nu \in \calM_1^{inv}(\Omega)$, $h(\nu |\Phi)$ exists as a limit and does not depend on $\mu$, only on $\Phi$, \item $h(\nu |\Phi) \geq 0$ for all $\nu \in \calM_1^{inv}(\Omega)$ and \item $h(\nu |\Phi) = 0$ if and only if $\nu \in \mathscr{G}^{inv}(\Phi)$. \end{enumerate} \end{theorem}